 The urban rodent surveillance program focuses on monitoring and controlling commensal rats (Norway and roof rats) and mice in residential, commercial and business properties.
-Program objectives include giving recommendations on environmental manipulations and sanitation methods to exclude and prevent rodent settlement, and when necessary, suppressing rodent populations to reduce property damage, food contamination, and disease transmission.
-In 2011, the District received 1107 requests for service from the public on domestic rats, representing 22% of all requests.
-Additionally, staff performed 9,081 field services related to domestic rodents including smoke and dye tests of sewer lines, field surveys, follow-up evaluations, and enforcement actions.
+Program objectives include giving recommendations on environmental manipulation and sanitation methods to exclude and prevent rodent settlement, and when necessary, suppressing rodent populations to reduce property damage, food contamination, and disease transmission.
+In 2012, the District received 1,090 requests for service from the public on domestic rats, representing 19% of all requests.
+Additionally, staff performed 9,352 field services related to domestic rodents including smoke and dye tests of sewer lines, field surveys, follow-up evaluations, and enforcement actions.

-When evidence indicates rats are surfacing near sewer laterals, field staff conducts inspections to locate broken sewer lines, and notify the homeowners or the Public Works Department to ensure repairs are made.
-In 2011 staff found 27 broken sewer laterals and performed dye tests or smoke tests to verify the breaks.
+When evidence indicates rats are surfacing near sewer laterals, our field staff conducts inspections to locate broken sewer lines, and notify the homeowners or the Public Works Department to ensure repairs are made.
+In 2012 staff found 16 broken sewer laterals and performed dye tests or smoke tests to verify the breaks.
 Our District notified Oakland Public Works supervisors and other municipalities to facilitate repair of broken sewer lines and laterals.

 As part of the supplemental assessment in the City of Oakland to enhance sewer rodent surveys, District staff conducts weekly inspections of designated census tract blocks.
 Underground sanitary sewer access structures (manholes) were inspected for signs of rodent activities (live rats or their droppings); to control the rodents, anticoagulant bait blocks are suspended in sewers to allow feeding.
-A total of 8,668 sewer inspections and 1,893 treatments were made in Albany, Hayward, Oakland, Piedmont, and San Leandro.
+A total of 8,764 sewer inspections and 1,884 treatments were made in Alameda, Emeryville, Oakland, and Piedmont.
 We also continued our effort to evaluate neighborhoods with rat activity in the sewers based on clusters of complaints, and take remedial action when possible.
 Specifically, we targeted neighborhoods where residents were seeing rats roaming on surface streets.

-Roof rats are established throughout the suburban and semi-urban areas of Alameda County.
-Vector control officers responded to 483 roof rat service requests from homeowners, business, and municipalities.
-Despite low flea numbers have been found on roof rats in the County; nevertheless, because this species is highly adaptable to the diverse ecological habitats, a relatively rich flea fauna could potentially be found from rodents inhabiting these areas.
+Roof rats are established throughout the suburban and semi-urban areas in Alameda County.
+Vector control officers responded to 396 roof rat service requests from homeowners, businesses, and municipalities.
 The Oriental rat flea, Xenopsylla cheopis is of primary concern because it is the vector for urban bubonic plague.
-The District sets a high priority to ensure that these rodents do not enter homes, and expose occupants and their pets to the rodent fleas.
-Staff responding to a rodent service request will conduct extensive survey of the exterior and interior premises looking for conditions conducive to rodents, and advise the homeowner on structural modifications to prevent rodent entry to their home.
-They will also hand out brochures (or fact sheets), and when necessary, the District will work with the Local Code Enforcement Agencies to initiate enforcement of state, county, and municipal laws, and regulations pertaining to vectors to achieve compliance.
+This flea species primarily found on Norway rats is also found in our local roof rat populations.
+Despite the low number of fleas found on roof rats in the County and because roof rats are highly adaptable to diverse ecological habitats, a relatively rich flea fauna could potentially be a public health concern.
+The District sets a high priority to ensure that these rats do not enter homes, and potentially expose occupants and their pets to the fleas.
+Staff responding to a rodent service request will conduct an extensive survey of the exterior and interior premises looking for conditions conducive to rodents, and advise the homeowner on structural modifications to prevent rodent entry to their home.
+They will hand out brochures, and when necessary, the District will work with the local Code Enforcement Agencies to seek compliance to mediate the problem.
 If evidence is found suggesting an infestation over a larger area than a single-family residence, neighborhood surveys are conducted.

-Additionally, ectoparasites attached on rodents are capable of vectoring a number of disease organisms, 19 commensal rodents (Norway and roof rats) from urban and peridomestic areas were trapped and examined for ectoparasites (fleas and ticks) (Table 1).
+Additionally, ectoparasites attached on rodents are capable of vectoring a number of disease organisms, 27 commensal rodents (Norway and roof rats) from urban and peridomestic areas were trapped and examined for ectoparasites (fleas and ticks) (Table 1).